 All three events are experiential explorations that incorporate theory and practice, cross-cultural inclusive spirituality, action methods, music, movement, and other expressive arts that facilitate and support integration of new insights.
 These events acknowledge and honor intergenerational Life Stages, and along with other empowering resources, uses a Sociometric Wheel to explore Seasons and Stages of this Heroine/Hero’s Journey.

 WORKSHOP FACILITATOR: MaryCatherine (Cathy) Burgess, PhD, LPC, TEP

-Founder of White Buffalo Associates in 1993, MaryCatherine brings decades of experience as a teacher; workshop and retreat facilitator; shamanic practitioner; trainer, educator, and practitioner of psychodrama, sociometry and group psychotherapy (TEP); chaplain/minister; CTT Facilitator with Barrett Values Center; graduate facilitator for the IONS Conscious Aging Program; pilot facilitator for Death Makes Life Possible workshops (to accompany DMLP film); co-facilitator of ‘Conversations About Living and Dying’ series; licensed mental health practitioner in Nebraska; musician; student of Jean Houston’s Mystery School and School for Social Artistry; and co-founder of the Omaha Celtic Group.
+Founder of White Buffalo Associates in 1993, MaryCatherine brings a lifetime of experience as a teacher; workshop and retreat facilitator; shamanic practitioner; trainer, educator, and practitioner of psychodrama, sociometry and group psychotherapy (TEP); chaplain/minister; CTT Facilitator with Barrett Values Centre; author; graduate facilitator for the IONS Conscious Aging Program; pilot facilitator for Death Makes Life Possible workshops (to accompany DMLP film); human relations consultant; licensed mental health practitioner in Nebraska; musician; student of Jean Houston’s Mystery School and School for Social Artistry; and co-founder of the Omaha Celtic Group.